Hanokk/hanok.github.io/_posts/2018-08-02-C++-Essentials.markdown

 ## Friend Class and Functions:

 ## Templates:

-    *Templates are used when we need a generic implementation irrespective of the data types we pass to a function.
+* Templates are used when we need a generic implementation irrespective of the data types we pass to a function.
-    **Eg:

         {% highlight c++ %}
         template <typename T>